Pennsylvania · Updated 2026-05-17

 Renewing your Pennsylvania commission

 Pennsylvania commissions last 4 years.
-Renewal requires completing the 3-hour education course again (mandatory for renewals), submitting a new application with the $42 fee, and obtaining a new $25,000 bond.
-Notaries whose commissions expire after March 28, 2026 must upgrade to the $25,000 bond at renewal.
+Renewal requires completing the 3-hour education course again (mandatory for renewals), submitting a new application with the $42 fee, and obtaining a bond.
+Because reappointment on or after March 28, 2026 counts as a new appointment, renewing notaries must obtain the $25,000 bond at renewal (a $10,000 bond from an earlier commission only lasts until that commission expires).
 The renewal window opens 60 days before expiration.

 08 · FAQ